rsksmart/dockerized-network/README.md

 ## Additional considerations

   * For the automine feature to work, the transaction must be sent to the **miner** node
-  * The nodes start by default on `0.7.0-SNAPSHOT` version.
+  * The nodes start by default on `1.0.0-PREVIEW` version.
 You can change it by setting the `cmd` configuration option for the service you want to start in a different version (i.e. `0.6.2-ORCHID`)
-  * You can change _Second fork (TBD)_ network upgrade activation block number by changing the `blockchain.config.hardforkActivationHeights.secondFork` environment variable from `envs/base.env`
+  * You can change _Second fork (TBD)_ network upgrade activation block number by changing the `blockchain.config.hardforkActivationHeights.wasabi100` environment variable from `envs/base.env`